-- Multi-segment positioning.
+Multi-segment positioning.
 Amazon offers a wide range of products and services, successfully exploiting more than one segment at the same time.
-Specifically, the online retail giant sells more than 480 million products in the USA alone, catering for the needs of the widest customer segment.
+Specifically, the online retail giant sells more than 562 million products, appealing to the needs and wants of a wide range of customer segments.

 The following table illustrates Amazon segmentation, targeting and positioning: